08:30 Registration and breakfast

 - Each team will get 5 minutes to pitch to our judges (3 minutes to present and 2 minutes of Q&A)

-- The winning team will receive £5,000 seed prize + access to additional start-up support.
+- The winning team will receive £3,000 seed prize + access to additional start-up support and funds.
 They will also be invited to pitch their start-up to the whole BCS Conference later that day

 17:00 Wrap-up and presentation in the BCS main conference.